cosmosdaydreams/trendz-docs/Docs/Trend_Default Model_ARIMA.md

     * Since we are having issues with default model result, prediction results is not available for now.
     * Lower Vertical Sealing Temperature.
     * Upper Vertical Sealing Temperature.

+## Conclusion
+By following these steps, you can leverage the Prophet model in Trendz Analytics for accurate time series forecasting.
+For more details, refer to the [Trendz Analytics Documentation ](https://thingsboard.io/docs/trendz/).